| Kidjacked | Jacked Up

 at your attorney's office (that way they can't just take them while you're there).

-record all conversations with DHS, CPS, or DCFS workers
+record (or preferably video record with audio) all conversations with DHS, CPS, or DCFS workers

 and others involved: To keep an accurate record of events, plus to have proof